-Despite being one of the least developed countries globally, Cambodia has been prioritizing for more than a decade the reduction of greenhouse gas emissions, mostly through programs aimed at Reducing Emissions from Deforestation and

-Forest Degradation (REDD+), combined with sustainable forest management, conservation, and enhancement of forest carbon stocks.
-Implementation of such projects is considered an essential part of global efforts to mitigate climate change.
-It relies on the scientific fact that forests play a fundamental role in mitigating climate change by removing CO2 from the atmosphere and storing it in biomass and soils.
+Despite being one of the least developed countries globally, Cambodia has been prioritizing for more than a decade the reduction of greenhouse gas emissions, mostly through programs aimed at Reducing Emissions from Deforestation and Forest Degradation (REDD+), combined with sustainable forest management, conservation, and enhancement of forest carbon stocks.
+The implementation of such projects is considered an essential part of global efforts to mitigate climate change.
+It relies on the scientific fact that forests play a fundamental role in mitigating climate change by removing $CO_2$ from the atmosphere and storing it in biomass and soils (Houghton, 2005).
 This also means that when forests are cut down or degraded, they become a source of greenhouse gas emissions by releasing stored carbon (Lewis et al., 2019).
-In order to avoid this ecological threat, a REDD+ project aims to prevent a forested zone from being cut.
-And for maintaining the forest intact, a compensation is theoretically proposed to the people living in the REDD+ area.
+In order to avoid this ecological threat, a REDD+ project aims to prevent a forested zone from being cut (Intergovernmental Panel on Climate Change, 2006).
+And for maintaining the forest intact, a 'compensation' is theoretically proposed to the people living in the REDD+ area, as is the case with WCS, which is in charge of executing a REDD+ project approved by the Cambodian Ministry of Environment for more than fifteen years.

 According to national authorities, the decision to maintain or increase forest cover is deemed economically beneficial, presenting the country with an opportunity to restore its ecological image and capitalize on environmental conservation (Royal Government of Cambodia, 2017).
-Despite a history of high deforestation rates over the past two decades (Global Witness, 2009; Global Initiative against Transnational Organized Crime, 2022), the government now seeks to portray itself as a champion of forest preservation, aligning its development policy with the principles of the green economy.
+Despite a history of high deforestation rates over the past two decades (Global Witness, 2009; Global Initiative against Transnational Organized Crime, 2022), the government now seeks to portray itself as a champion of forest preservation, aligning its development policy with the principles of the green economy (Ministry of Environment, Cambodia, 2017).

 Green rhetoric dominates Cambodia's strategy, with an emphasis on forest preservation to achieve carbon neutrality.
 Major transnational conservation organizations, including the Wildlife Conservation Society, the World Wide Fund for Nature, Conservation International, Fauna & Flora International, the International Union for Conservation of Nature, and the Wildlife Alliance, are expected to play a pivotal role in implementing projects on the ground.
 The focus on carbon offsetting, seen as a lucrative opportunity, involves selling stored carbon on the international market.
+Phelp et al. (2010) have already warned that this major approach to emissions mitigation may interrupt a promising trend toward decentralized forest management.
+The anthropologists Sarah Milne and Sango Mahanty (2019) have shown how such a centralized process, concomitant with increasing bureaucratic violence, is going on in the Kingdom of Cambodia.
+Moreover, the evident bias, risks, and dangers often depicted in the scientific literature associated with these so-called nature-based solutions are not envisaged in the country as they have been carefully examined elsewhere (Cotula, & Mayers, 2009; Corbera & Kosoy, 2010; Lang, 2016; Morita & Matsumoto, 2023).
+Most controversial from an anthropological point of view is apparently the potential of carbon thus to be a universal yardstick for value by commensurating moral spheres of human action like the environment, the economy, development, etc., that some people, like indigenous groups, regard as distinct (Dalsgaard, 2013).